smartdevicelink/sdl_evolution/proposals/NNNN-java-suite-cleanup.md

 ##### Refactor Sample Projects and Unit Test Folders

-The JavaSE and JavaEE smaple projects should mimic the same folder structure as the Android project, so this cleanup should work match that.
+The JavaSE and JavaEE smaple projects should mimic the same folder structure as the Android project, so this cleanup should work to match that.
 Platform specific unit tests will also be moved into more project specific folders to enable platform specific unit test runs.

 ### Implement Accepted Proposals